-Of some 350,000 ancient manuscripts held in Timbuktu, Dr Abdel Kader Haidara and his supporters were able to save more than 200,000 from destruction by fanatics.
-Haidara is a manuscript expert and the head of the Mamma Haidara Library.
+Of some 350,000 ancient manuscripts held in Timbuktu, Dr Abdel Kader Haidara, with international support, was able to save more than 200,000 from destruction.
+Haidara is a manuscript expert and the president of the non-governmental organisation SAVAMA-DCI.

 Many manuscripts are in poor condition and need to be preserved (file photo)

 German assistance helped bring more than 4000 of these manuscripts to safety in Bamako, the Malian capital, where they have been stored in archive boxes.
 The Gerda Henkel Foundation, which is particularly dedicated to preserving Islamic culture, has also helped fund the needed preservation measures.
 To ensure that practical support for preserving the endangered manuscripts continues in the future, the Federal Foreign Office is inviting international partners of the previous rescue operations to Berlin in April 2014.
 Here they will agree on further steps to restore, archive and digitise the manuscripts and coordinate future international efforts to protect these valuable cultural assets.